This is the first of three in a series on Cocktail Science. Read part two, On Shaken Cocktails.

 Natural selection, at base, is the differential survival and reproduction of living things on the basis of observable traits.
 A cheetah is more likely to survive the wild, capture more prey and ultimately produce offspring if she has a new set of traits, ones which even her own parents lacked, that make her observably faster or more cunning than the average cheetah, for example.
 Her offspring have a greater chance of doing the same since they are more likely to have their mother’s advantageous traits.
 For this to occur, however, information needs to be conveyed from one generation of cheetah to the next, to preserve what came before.
 Through random and undirected changes in such information from one generation to the next, “innovation” (in a sense) has occurred.
 This basic idea serves as the bedrock for our entire understanding of biology.
 It’s a powerful idea to say the least, but it famously applies to a great number of things beyond living ones.

 Take cocktails as an example.
 The development of cocktails breaks down to ideas being transmitted as information through cocktailers of all stripes and skill levels.
 Each cocktail made is, in a sense, a new generation born anew, to live and die in a single glass.
-The heart of all of this is information and natural selection is just what governs information in the “wild” so to speak, be it in the biological world or the cocktail world.
+The heart of all of this is what governs information in the “wild” so to speak, be it in the biological world or the cocktail world.
 Famed evolutionary biologist, Richard Dawkins, originated this way of thinking and called the transmitted information memes (as opposed to the biological genes).
 By such a view, a cocktail meme reproduces, mutates and is subject to selective pressures, as is this case of a biological gene.

 Given the now decades-long sustained interest in cocktail culture in the West (and nearly a century in Japan), we’re currently experiencing the cocktail equivalent of the Cambrian Explosion.
 Every bartender is coming up with new and, and so they hope, interesting cocktails in the wild.
 There is a lot of competition out there in cocktails.
 We might observe that this gives us a unique opportunity to explore the rich cocktail memetic landscape, understanding what kinds of cocktails are proliferating and if they have some commonalities.
-Since cocktails live and die by the taste of humans, such commonalities would theoretically reflect broad human taste preferences.
+Since cocktails live and die by the taste perception of humans, such commonalities would theoretically reflect broad human taste preferences.
 In other words, by sorting though the observable traits of cocktails, we might shed light on the whole of the experience.

 Defining the Population